Cheesy Broccoli Potato Soup

 - 4 cups broccoli - cut into florets (about 2 medium broccoli heads)

 - 2 cups grated cheddar cheese

-- Add the chopped potatoes to the pan and the 4 cups of chicken broth.
+- Add the chopped potatoes to the pot and the 4 cups of chicken broth.
 Bring it to a boil, and then turn the heat to medium low.
-Cook until the potatoes are fork tender, about 9 minutes.
-(Depending on how big or small you chopped your potatoes, it might not take as long for the potatoes to become tender).
+Cover and cook until the potatoes are slightly fork tender, about 9 minutes.
+We will be boiling the potatoes even more once we add the broccoli so you don't want the potatoes to be excessively soft.